musman-uk/portfolio/exploratory-projects/web-development/README.md

 ### 🌱 Introduction

 Web development has grown from a simple document linking system into a global medium that shapes communication, creativity, and information access.
 Its foundations were established in 1989 when Tim Berners Lee proposed a hypertext system for sharing documents across networks (Berners Lee, 1989).
 HTML emerged publicly in 1991 as a structural language for organising content.
-JavaScript followed in 1995, created by Brendan Eich to introduce behaviour and interactivity within the browser (Eich, 1995).
+JavaScript followed in 1995, created by Brendan Eich to introduce behaviour and interactivity within the browser.
 Cascading Style Sheets were formalised in 1996 by Håkon Wium Lie and Bert Bos to separate content from presentation (Lie and Bos, 1996).
 These technologies formed the core architecture of the modern web, which has since evolved through the Document Object Model, asynchronous communication, and responsive design practices.
 Together, they transformed the web from static pages into dynamic, adaptive environments.
 This evolution provides the foundation for understanding web development as both a technical system and a psychological environment shaped by how people read, think, and interact with digital content.
 This essay examines web development through a psychological perspective and through the practical considerations that influence how websites are structured, designed, and experienced.

 ---